 Inevitably, Cloud-y experiences service interruptions from time to time.
-Jamie is responsible for keeping affected parties in the loop.
+Austin is responsible for keeping affected parties in the loop.

-Before Slack, when Jamie needed to send an alert about a service interruption, she had two options:
+Before Slack, when Austin needed to send an alert about a service interruption, she had two options:

 - Send an email to the distribution list for the affected teams.